 The vitamins C and E, beta-carotene, zinc, copper, lutein, zeaxanthin, and omega-3 fatty acids have all been linked to reducing the risk of vision loss.

-Your doctor may prescribe you nutritional supplements containing antioxidant vitamins to combat the progression of AMD.
+Your doctor may prescribe nutritional supplements containing antioxidant vitamins.
+These can help combat the progression of AMD.

 Laser therapy can reduce the progression of wet AMD.
 In this treatment, an ophthalmologist injects a dye to guide the laser to the affected areas.
 The procedure seals off leaking blood vessels and leaves healthy ones alone.

 However, laser therapy has not proven successful long-term, and this procedure will likely need to be repeated.

 Anti-VEGF drugs are currently the most common and effective treatment for AMD.
 VEGF stands for vascular endothelial growth factor.
 This drug is injected into the eye and stimulates the growth of new blood vessels.

 This procedure takes approximately 15 minutes.
 It has shown great potential in slowing down and even preventing macular degeneration progression.

 Low-vision devices improve vision for people who suffer from poor vision.
 They can be optical, non-optical, or electronic.
 There are several instruments and techniques available.

 Macular degeneration is a condition that affects your retina.
 It wears down your retina over time, and it can eventually result in vision loss.
 While no cure is available for macular degeneration, there are many ways to manage its symptoms.
 Consult with an eye doctor to determine the best treatment for your situation.